Welcome to Mike-Mayo.com!

-Michael Mayo is a member of the Mystery Writers of America, the Broadcast Film Critics Association, and the International Association of Crime Writers.
+Michael Mayo is a member of Sisters in Crime, the Mystery Writers of America, the Broadcast Film Critics Association, the International Association of Crime Writers, and the North Carolina Writers’ Network.
 He lives in North Carolina.

 The readers speak about Jimmy and Fay, Everybody Goes to Jimmy’s, and Jimmy the Stick: